 With this configuration the emu is capable of running through the countryside at speeds up to 50 km/h.
 At full pace, an emu's stride can be as long as 3 meters.
 It can travel long distances at this speed without tiring.
 The bird can also jump straight up to an astounding height of nearly 2 meters - it can jump as high as it is tall.

 How Did the Emu Get its Name?
+Emu Name

 What Did Aboriginals Call the Emu?

-The original inhabitants of Australia, the Aboriginals, called this bird by many different names such as koolpurrie, burrimul, dinewan koondoola, kalaya and baramul.
+The original inhabitants of Australia, the Aborigines, called this bird by many different names such as koolpurrie, burrimul, dinewan koondoola, kalaya and baramul.
 It is almost certain that the word "emu" did not originate from any native Aboriginal languages.

 The most likely entomology for the word "emu" is that it was an Arabic word that early Portuguese explorers adapted as "ema" to describe large birds such as the ostrich.
 The word was subsequently used by them to describe cassowaries they discovered in Indonesia and New Guinea.
 It was then used by other European exploders, such as the Dutch, to describe the bird we know today as the Emu.